 Upon arrival of the core at the core logging facility, the hole is checked and marked for lithological contacts.
 Samples are marked down the entire length of the hole at one- or two-metre intervals, adjusted for lithological contacts.
-Geological data is recorded in a secure SOL database.
+Geological data is recorded in a secure SQL database.

 Samples are sawn in half with an electric diamond blade core saw and sampled prior to logging.
 The samples are placed in a numbered plastic bag along with a paper sample tag and sealed.
 Sample weight is approximately 3.5 kg.
-Six to eight samples are placed in a larger plastic bag, loaded onto a truck owned and driven by a locally based transport company to the ALS Chemex laboratory sample preparation facility in Goiania, Goiás.
+Six to eight samples are placed in a larger plastic bag, loaded onto a truck owned and driven to the ALS Chemex laboratory sample preparation facility in Goiania, Goiás.